 True peas (P. sativum varieties) are a cool-weather crop, growing best in the very early spring or the fall.
-They’re one of the first, encouraging sprouts to break ground while the rest of the world is waking up from winter slumber.
+They’re one of the first plants to harvest each year, encouraging sprouts to break ground while the rest of the world is waking up from winter slumber.

 For fall plantings, get seeds in the ground about 10 weeks before the first expected frost.
 You may need to protect the heat-sensitive seedlings with shade if a fall heat wave passes over your area.
 Fall-planted peas usually won’t produce as much as their spring-sown counterparts, but they will give you something to enjoy while the majority of the garden begins its decline.